cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 disqusPage: 'Chapter 1: Methods'
 ---

-## What is Method ?

-Q: First off, what the heck is RPC ?
+## RPC's - a way to express yourself

+Well, you probably already ask yourself what is an RPC.
+Even if you have already googled the term, allow us to explain to you what an RPC is.

-A: RPC stands for "Remote Procedure Call", in basic terms it means that you invoke "something" with (optionally) some arguments, and expect a response, OR AN ERROR!
-HAHAHAHAHAHA.
-Ok.
+First of all, RPC stands for "Remote Procedure Call", which basically means that you invoke "something" with some arguments ( only if you want to use arguments, of course).
+Then you expect a response, just like you would do when in a conversation.
+If you get an error, then your "conversation" might not be so productive, so check your code :).

+Having a conversation in Meteor is quite simple.
-In Meteor, this is achieved by communicating through a websocket with the server.
-You can disable websockets and it falls back to something else, but let's not get into this right now, lets stay focused.
+In Meteor, the usual way of doing this, and the best, is by communicating through a websocket with the server. if you disable websockets, it falls back to something else, which we won't talk about in this tutorial

-In a project we use methods to perform actions such as:
+So what actions we can do in our "conversations" with RPC's ?
-- Fetching the data
+- Fetching data
 - Inserting Data
 - Updating/Deleting Data
 - Making API calls
-- Any other dirty thing you can possibly think of
+- Anything you can possibly think of

 Methods are created server-side, and they can be called from the client or from the server as well.
-Because we use `meteor shell`, it means we are calling them from the server.
+In the `meteor shell`, since we've already established where it is located, it means we are calling RPC's from the server.

-We can also have registered methods client-side, that's for Optimistic UI, something we don't need to bother with right now.
+We can also have methods on the client-side, which can be used for Optimistic UI, something we won't be discussing.

-## Creating a Method
+## Let's create a method( or RPC)
+Let's use the sample application we created at the beginning of the tutorial, and in the file *imports/api/donuts/methods.js* we'll write:

 ```
-// imports/api/donuts/methods.js
 import { Meteor } from 'meteor/meteor';
 import Donuts from '/imports/api/donuts/collection';